javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 </li>
 </ol>

-A call may also provide more arguments than listed, for instance: `showMessage("Ann", "Hello", 1, 2, 3)`.
-Later we'll see how to read such extra arguments.

 ## Returning a value

-A function can do return a value into the calling code.
+A function can return a value into the calling code as the result.

-For instance, let's make a maths function `calcD` to calculate a [discriminant of a quadratic polynomial] using the formula <code>b<sup>2</sup> - 4ac</code>:
+For instance, let's make a mathematical function `calcD` to calculate a [discriminant of a quadratic polynomial](https://en.wikipedia.org/wiki/Discriminant#Quadratic_formula) using the formula <code>b<sup>2</sup> - 4ac</code>:

 ```js
 //+ run no-beautify